olliw42/mLRS-docu/docs/EBYTE_E77_MBL.md

 The EBYTE E77 MBL boards use the EBYTE E77 module and are available in both 868/915 MHz and 433 MHz/70 cm versions.
 However, these boards are not perfect since their pins are not ready-made for the purposes of mLRS.
 So, some tweaking and (easy) soldering is required.

-> [!IMPORTANT]
-> If you are planning to use the SMA connector for the antenna, ensure that a 0 Ohm resistor is populated.
-Multiple users have reported that it is not present on their modules.
-Refer to the red square next to the SMA connector in the diagrams below for the location.***

 <table>
   <tbody>
     <tr>